 Our diverse commitments include outreach to schools of social work, psychology, and psychiatry, and medicine, supporting psychoanalytic research, and supporting and honoring psychoanalytic work in the community.

 BPSI offers the following education and training programs:

 - Joint Program in Adult and Child Psychoanalysis

 - Advanced Training Program in Psychoanalytic Psychotherapy (ATP)

 - One-year Fellowship

 - Affiliate Scholar Program

 THE DECISION TO PURSUE PSYCHOANALYTIC TRAINING AT BPSI

 The decision to pursue psychoanalytic and psychotherapy training is a highly individual one.
 Many people are available to help you decide which BPSI program may fit a particular time in your professional development, to answer questions, and to help facilitate your application to the Fellowship, Advanced Training Program, or the Adult and Child Training Programs in Psychoanalysis.
 Students, candidates and recent graduates of all programs are also available to talk with you about their experience at BPSI.

 We invite you to talk further with us about BPSI’s training programs and your clinical and learning needs and interests, and we are happy to match you with individuals who can respond further to your questions.
-Janet Noonan, LICSW, Chair of the Training Outreach Committee or by calling 617-571-6765 or Catherine Kimble, MD, Executive Director or by calling 781-861-8206.
+You can contact either Alison Phillips, MD, Chair, Training Outreach Committee (781-237-2335) or Catherine Kimble, MD, Executive Director (781-861-8206).